VBA: User Defined Functions (UDFs)¶

 Call UDFs from VBA¶

 Imported functions can also be used from VBA.
-They return a 2d array:
+For example, for a function returning a 2d array: